th3jesta/ha-lcars/README.md

 ## Known issues
 * Font and sidebar and header CSS styles only load when a dashboard has been loaded first.
 If you navigate directly to a non-dashboard page without loading a dashboard first, things will look pretty awful, though still functional.
 Simply load a dashboard and hit the back button.
 This is a quirk of the [card-mod](https://github.com/thomasloven/lovelace-card-mod) addon on which this theme relies, so it's outside my ability to fix.
-* Menu pages like Development Tools and Profile are functional, but not great.
-Unfortunately, there's not much I can do to address this as card-mod does not provide a method to change some of these pages.
-Issues raised for anything comepletely broken and unsuable that I may have missed are welcome, as are PRs to make to make things better.
 * Sometimes when a dashboard loads, not all CSS styles will load and all or most cards will end up looking like the `button-large` cards.
 This is more prevalent on large dashboards.
 Try reloading the page, and if that doesn't work, load a smaller dashboard and then go back to the offending dashboard.

 ## Acknowledgements